elwayman02/hella-drunk/content/helwig-marsanne-roussanne-2013.md

 thanks to their complimentary characteristics.
 I was lucky enough to pick up half of Helwig's last case a few years ago as the vintage was selling out, so let's see how it tastes, shall we?

-The nose starts with crisp peach and apple, with a sweet tinge almost like gummy candies.
-The palate turns more tart, bringing forth green apple in a bright, light body with medium acidity.
+The nose starts with ripe peach and crisp, tart apple over a sweet tinge almost like gummy rings.
-The long finish turns slightly bitter, but a mild creaminess lingers underneath.
+The palate leans into the tartness, evoking granny smith apples in a bright, light body with medium acidity.
+The long finish turns slightly bitter, but a creaminess lingers underneath.

 While the flavors are mostly one-note all the way through, the clean, refreshing experience makes up for the lack of complexity.
-There isn't anything too unique about this release, though the varietals themselves are not commonly grown in the US.
+The varietals themselves are not commonly grown in the US, so it picks up some points there for uniqueness though the wine itself is not particularly unique as white wines go.
 Regardless, the overall experience is a delightful summer meal accompaniment!